-A postgraduate in VR should be on your to-do list this year
+Here’s why a postgraduate in VR should be on your to-do list

 Management consulting company McKinsey said estimates by Goldman Sachs notes that AR (augmented reality) and VR (virtual reality) technologies are expected to grow into a whopping US$95 billion market by 2025.